stratisproject/FederatedSidechains/Requirements/cross-chain-transfer.md

 As time passes, a new block appears on chain A, and a new leader is elected (FM<sub>3</sub>).
 This new leader can now broadcast the transaction and we are back on the normal path (cf 1.).

 As described earlier every new leader must first check for previously unprocessed transfer and process those first before attending to the transfers on current block, if a few leaders are offline this can create a backlog of transfers.
-If a leader finds a previously unprocessed transfer and they dont have enough signatures to broadcst they must do nothing and wait for the other members to send over signatures.
+If a leader finds a previously unprocessed transfer and they dont have enough signatures to broadcast they must do nothing and wait for the other members to send over signatures.
 If not enough members are online to reach the minimum number of signature required by the multisig, then transfers will halt untill enough members come back online and broadcast signatures.

 ![The cross chain is handled one block later by next leader](../assets/cross-chain-transfers/leader-offline-2.svg)